menu icon

 Course Summary

 Our habitat today is being fundamentally shaped by revolutions in biotechnology, computation and climate change.
 Bio-Integrated Design takes these life-changing phenomena as the foundation to explore radical, sophisticated, yet also critical, design solutions that will shape our future society.
 This Master's degree combines iterative design experimentation and conceptual work methods with laboratory testing protocols using new modes of production and simulation.
 Students embrace radically new design agendas that are informed by advances in biotechnology and synthetic biology, material science and computation, applying real biologic growth to the built environment with the aim to create innovative spaces and products that will help shaping life in our future cities.
+This programme is ideal for students with an undergraduate degree in architecture, landscape architecture and design-related degrees such as product design, graphic design and fine art.

 Modules